Exchangeable pairs, switchings, and random regular graphs: Eigenvalue fluctuations of random regular graphs

 Let $G_n$ be a random $d$-regular graph on $n$ vertices from the uniform model, and let $\Cy[n]{k}$ be the number of cycles of length $k$ in $G_n$.
 We define the random variable $\CNBW[n]{k}$ to be the number of cyclically non-backtracking walks of length $k$ in $G_n$.
 Define $(\Cy{k},\, k\geq 3)$ to be independent Poisson random variables, with $\Cy{k}$ having mean $\lambda_k=(d-1)^k/2k$.
 It will be convenient to define $\Cy{1}$, $\Cy{2}$, $\Cy[n]{1}$, and $\Cy[n]{2}$ as zero.

 Define

 For any cycle in $G_n$ of length $j$, where $j$ divides $k$, we obtain $2j$ cyclically non-backtracking walks of length $k$ by choosing a starting point and direction and then walking around the cycle repeatedly.
-In fact, if $d$ and $k$ are small compared to $n$, then these are likely to be the only cyclically non-backtracking walks in $G_n$, as we will prove in the course of the following theorem. \begin{thm} \end{thm} \begin{proof} For any measurable function $f$ and random variables $X$ and $Y$, we have $\dtv(f(X),\,f(Y))\leq \dtv(X,Y)$.
-It follows by Theorem~\ref{thm:bestpoiapprox} that
+In fact, if $d$ and $k$ are small compared to $n$, then these are likely to be the only cyclically non-backtracking walks of length~$k$ in $G_n$, as the following proposition will show.